July 19th – 21th

 Academy Check-in Location

-The New England Kicking, Punting, & Long Snapping Academy is three days and two nights of state of the art instruction with seven full field sessions, extra help sessions, a ton of individual attention (staff to camper ratio never exceeds 1:6 and is usually less), at least two extensive video analysis meetings, sports biomechanics classroom work, meetings on all physical and mental training aspects specifically for kickers, punters, and long snappers, optional college recruitment process meeting for parents and players, and more.
-Another thing… The camp is a blast.
+The New England Kicking, Punting, & Long Snapping Academy is three days and two nights of state of the art instruction with seven full field sessions, extra help sessions, a ton of individual attention (staff to participant ratio never exceeds 1:6 and is usually less), at least two extensive video analysis meetings, sports biomechanics classroom work, meetings on all physical and mental training aspects specifically for kickers, punters, and long snappers, optional college recruitment process meeting for parents and players, and more.
+Another thing… The Academy is a blast.
 If you’re an upperclassman and looking for college exposure, there isn’t a better place to be.
-NKS’s record for helping place specialists out of our summer programs alone is impressive, not to mention our College Exposure Camp in Orlando every January.
+NKS’s record for helping place specialists out of our summer programs alone is impressive, not to mention our College Exposure Academy in Orlando every January.

 Located on southern tip of the scenic Cape Cod Canal in Buzzards Bay, Massachusetts.
-Only an hour’s drive from Boston and Providence, Massachusetts Maritime Academy’s spectacular setting and first class athletic complex with its two new artificial turf fields, Olympic sized swimming pool, two fully equipped rooms and modern field house make it the perfect site for the NKS New England Camp.
+Only an hour’s drive from Boston and Providence, Massachusetts Maritime Academy’s spectacular setting and first class athletic complex with its two new artificial turf fields, Olympic sized swimming pool, two fully equipped rooms and modern field house make it the perfect site for the NKS New England Academy.

 Participants will enjoy the intimate nature of the campus with the fields, residence halls, classrooms, and dining hall all within short walking distance.
 Great all you can eat meals are provided by Chartwell’s Dining Service in the MMA Dining Hall with breathtaking views of the canal and Buzzards Bay through its large glass windows.
 Players will see large ocean going vessels such as cruise ships and military craft pass through the Cape Cod Canal.
 The Cape Cod Railroad Bridge is the second largest lift bridge in the USA and only several hundred yards from the football fields.
 During the summer, the school’s training ship, the 540 foot USTS Kennedy is in dock and a sight to see.
 Fishing is popular on the canal side of campus while swimming at the beach is enjoyed on the bay.